tcr/8bit-demos/nes/stableframe/README.md

 This code should be able to be adapted for your game.
 It was motivated for use in the [NESDev Compo 2022](https://itch.io/jam/nesdev-2022), as the "Games" category doesn't allow any mappers that provide scanline-based IRQ support.
 The header does not specify a mapper (NROM).
+This demo has been tested in FCEUX, Mesen, and a front-loader NES (USA/NTSC).

 You may need to install the [AS Macroassembler](http://john.ccac.rwth-aachen.de:8000/as/) to build via `make`.